dnitsch/dnitsch/docs/cheatsheet/readme.md

 # CHEAT SHEET

+> A few examples below

+## TFS nightmares

 For those rare occasions one might need to leak credentials from TFS to perform their jobs...

-> A few examples below

-## AKS from TFS
+### AKS from TFS

 IF you have enough power to commit to and run a pipeline - one can do the below...